Sgun369/holbertonschool-shell/io_redirections_and_filters/README.md

-a script that writes into the file ls_cwd_content the result of the command ls -la 9.Duplicate las line: a script that duplicates the last line of a file iacta
+a script that writes into the file ls_cwd_content the result of the command ls -la 9.Duplicate las line: a script that duplicates the last line of a file iacta 10.No more javascript: a script that deletes all the regular files with a .js extention